AbhishekUoR/SHMA-1/README.md

 Additionally, if you use this software in your research, we request that you reference the zsim paper ("ZSim: Fast and Accurate Microarchitectural Simulation of Thousand-Core Systems", Sanchez and Kozyrakis, ISCA-40, June 2013) as the source of the simulator in any publications that use this software, and that you send us a citation of your work.

-License & Copyright of SHMA ([HUST SCTS & CGCL Lab](http://grid.hust.edu.cn/))
+License & Copyright of HSCC ([HUST SCTS & CGCL Lab](http://grid.hust.edu.cn/))
 -------------------------
-SHMA is implemented by Yujie Chen, Dong Liu and Haikun Liu at Cluster and Grid Computing Lab & Services Computing Technology and System Lab in Huazhong University of Science and Technology([HUST SCTS & CGCL Lab](http://grid.hust.edu.cn/)), the copyright of this SHMA remains with CGCL & SCTS Lab of Huazhong University of Science and Technology.
+HSCC is implemented by Yujie Chen, Dong Liu and Haikun Liu at Cluster and Grid Computing Lab & Services Computing Technology and System Lab in Huazhong University of Science and Technology([HUST SCTS & CGCL Lab](http://grid.hust.edu.cn/)), the copyright of this HSCC remains with CGCL & SCTS Lab of Huazhong University of Science and Technology.

-## Citing SHMA
+## Citing HSCC

-If you use SHMA, please cite our reearch paper published at ICS 2017, included as doc/HSCC.pdf.
+If you use HSCC, please cite our reearch paper published at ICS 2017, included as doc/HSCC.pdf.

 **Haikun Liu, Yujie Chen, Xiaofei Liao, Hai Jin, Bingsheng He, Long Zhen and Rentong Guo, Hardware/Software Cooperative Caching for Hybrid DRAM/NVM Memory Architectures, in: Proceedings of the 31st International Conference on Supercomputing (ICS'17), Chicago, IL, USA, June 14-16, 2017**
 ```javascript